Carlsen–Niemann controversy: Chess.com report

-On September 29, Allebest stated on Reddit that Chess.com was investigating Niemann's cheating with a "complete timeline" and all of the "facts and reasons" for their decisions.
+On September 29, 2022, Allebest stated on Reddit that Chess.com was investigating Niemann's cheating with a "complete timeline" and all of the "facts and reasons" for their decisions.
 On October 1, Rensch announced that Chess.com would publish their findings in the following week.

 On October 4, The Wall Street Journal obtained Chess.com's report, which Chess.com published on the same day.
-The 72-page report claimed to give details of the site's assessment of Niemann's cheating on their platform.
+The 72-page report gave details of the site's assessment of Niemann's cheating on their platform.
 It alleged that Niemann had likely cheated in more than 100 online games, including prize money events and games when he was live-streaming, and against multiple top players, including Daniel Naroditsky, Krikor Mekhitarian, David Paravyan, Ian Nepomniachtchi, and Benjamin Bok.
 The report concluded that he had likely cheated online as recently as August 2020, shortly after he turned 17, contradicting his statement during his Sinquefield Cup interview that he had cheated when he was 12 and 16.
 The report stated that Niemann had privately confessed to cheating to Rensch, and was banned from the platform for a time.
 It also indicated that Niemann might have been toggling to a different screen during some games.

-The report dedicated a few pages to Niemann's over-the-board performance, stating that "in our view, there is a lack of concrete statistical evidence that he cheated in his game with Magnus or any other over-the-board ("OTB")—i.e., in-person—games."
+The report dedicated a few pages to Niemann's over-the-board performance, stating that "in our view, there is a lack of concrete statistical evidence that he cheated in his game with Magnus or any other over-the-board ('OTB')—i.e., in-person—games."
 But it labeled several of Niemann's events as meriting "further investigation based on the data".
 The report mentioned as peculiar but drew no conclusions from the statement made by Niemann in his post-game interview that it was inexplicable and a "ridiculous miracle" that he had the very day of the game, before the game, used a computer engine to analyze an unusual position that arose in his game against Carlsen.
 Niemann had earlier clarified that he had analyzed a variation of the Nimzo-Indian Defence with g3, and spent extra time during the game making sure the indirect transposition would arise correctly from a different move order on the eighth move of the game.
 The report emphasised Carlsen's surprise at losing his OTB game to Niemann, and that Carlsen had no conversations with Chess.com regarding their anti-cheating policies.

 The report also noted that their cheat-detection system had identified many other GMs as cheating, including a redacted list of 24 such GMs and their ratings at the time.
-On October 15, Chess.com released a "community update" addressing questions raised by their interim report and confirmed that they do not have any plans to release names of other top players who they suspect of cheating.
+On October 15, Chess.com released a "community update" addressing questions raised by their interim report and confirmed that they do not have any plans to release names of other top players whom they suspect of cheating.